Hammarn/1MB335/Lab4.md

 <!--How much we write here depends on how much they learn about annotation during the lectures.-->

 During Session 3, you assembled a circular, orientated mitochondrial genome - basically a sequence of nucleotides.
 In this session you will make sense of these nucleotides.
 The mitochondrial genome, like the nuclear genome, codes for proteins, transfer RNA (tRNA) and ribosomal RNA (rRNA).
 These elements are necessary for the function of the mitochondria.
 For example, the proteins are involved in ATP synthesis and protein synthesis; the tRNA are necessary for the translation from RNA to protein; and the rRNA are necessary to assemble the ribosomes.
-Other elements also necessary to the mitochondria' function are coded for in the nucleus.
+Other elements also necessary for the mitochondria to function are coded for in the nuclear DNA.

-'Annotation' means finding the location of the different elements in the genomes.
+'Annotation' means finding the location of the different elements in the genome.
 This can be done in different ways.
 For example, one can look for conserved sequences between different species.
-It is also possible to predict the location of protein coding gene by searching for start codon and promoters. <!--Add more background if needed.--> Once you have annotated the genome and know where a given gene is, it is easy to extract that gene and e.g. use it for comparative approaches (Session 5) or to build phylogenies (like you will do in the bioinformatics project: Sessions 6-8).
+It is also possible to predict the location of protein coding genes by searching for start codons (such as ATG - remember the part about *cox1* in Session 3) and promoters.
+Once you have annotated the genome and know where a given gene is, it is easy to extract that gene and e.g. use it for comparative approaches (Session 5) or to build phylogenies (like you will do in the bioinformatics project: Sessions 6-8).

-Because you are working with model organisms - or close relatives of modern organisms - it will be quite easy to annotate the mitochondrial genome.
+Because you are working with close relatives of model organisms, it will be quite easy to annotate the mitochondrial genome.
 However, you could follow the same steps if you were working with non-model organisms.

-The text from this session is modified from A guide to organellar genome assembly and annotation, by Cloe Pogoda, Kyle Keepers, and Nolan Kane (A CURE-based approach to teaching genomics using mitochondrial genomes, CS Pogoda et al, CourseSource 2019).
+The text from this session is modified from "A guide to organellar genome assembly and annotation", by Cloe Pogoda, Kyle Keepers, and Nolan Kane, the accompanying document of "A CURE-based approach to teaching genomics using mitochondrial genomes", CS Pogoda et al, CourseSource 2019.

 ## Goals